Ah, San Diego. From beaches to a modern downtown to its historic old town, San Diego offers a plethora of activities for wheelchair users.

 Yes, there are!

 La Jolla is an upper-class district located a short drive north of San Diego.
-A number of famous people live there, but locals and tourists alike flock to La Jolla to surf, scuba dive, and enjoy the beach.
+Locals and tourists alike flock to La Jolla to surf, scuba dive, and enjoy the beach.

 Speaking of the beach, La Jolla Shores Beach is one of the best beaches in San Diego for wheelchair accessibility.
 It has a wide cement path that runs on the backside of the beach.

 It’s a great place to watch surfers and volleyball players without having to get your chair sandy.
-Of course, there’s always the option to borrow a beach chair from the lifeguard station.
+There’s also the option to borrow a beach chair from the lifeguard station.

 Directly behind La Jolla Shores Beach is a restaurant, shop, and residential area.
-Sidewalks are abundant and the terrain is flat (a rarity for many San Diego beach districts), making this a superb place for manual wheelchair users to take a stroll and admire the architecture.
+Sidewalks are abundant and the terrain offers a flat entry from the beach (a rarity for many San Diego beach districts), making this a superb place for manual wheelchair users to take a stroll and admire the architecture.

 Finally, another great wheelchair accessible thing to do in La Jolla is to enjoy the boutique shops and restaurants along Prospect Street.
 Sidewalks are wide and the buildings are modern, so they offer great accessibility.